 To appropriately treat your tonsilitis you need to diagnose the cause of the tonsillitis.
-Your tonsillitis specialist Dr. Tadros does a physical examination to see if your tonsils are red, swollen, or if there is pus on your tonsils.
+Our best plastic surgeon Dr. Tadros does a physical examination to see if your tonsils are red, swollen, or if there is pus on your tonsils.
 She checks if you have a fever and if she can see any infection in your ears and nose.

 Your doctor may do a throat swab to test the bacteria in your tonsils.
 The throat swab checks for strep that may have caused your tonsillitis.